Certificate IV Hazardous Areas Electrical – DARWIN

 The RPL assessment may include workplace observation, interviews and professional conversations, work samples and documented evidence.
 Please contact the office for an RPL kit.

-Job roles associated with this qualification relate to instrumentation, manufacturing and process control.
+Job roles associated with Certificate IV Hazardous Area relate to instrumentation, manufacturing and process control.
 Possible job titles and roles relevant to this qualification include:

 - Instrument Fitter